Stellarium/stellarium/skycultures/modern_journey_to_the_west/description.md

 ## Description

 ![](illustrations/chart.png)

-<p><em>If you wish to learn more about the Journey to the West sky culture or to own a beautifully illustrated constellation map based on the story, we highly recommend the books and celestial charts authored and illustrated by Xu Gang.
+If you wish to learn more about the Journey to the West sky culture or to own a beautifully illustrated constellation map based on the story, we highly recommend the books and celestial charts authored and illustrated by **Xu Gang**.

 https://item.jd.com/14924220.html

 https://item.jd.com/14406961.html

 ## References

 - [1]:Xu Gang.
 (2025).
 Monkey King Star Quest: A Guide to the Constellations（《大闹星空：读西游识星座》 ）.
 Beijing: Posts & Telecom Press.
 ISBN 9787115653604.

 - [2]:Xu Gang.
 (2025).
 Monkey King Star Quest: Celestial Chart（《大闹星空：西游星座图》）.
 Beijing: Posts & Telecom Press.
 ISBN：9787115658395.

 ## Author

-<p><em>This sky culture was contributed to Stellarium by Xu Gang, He Yuan.</em></p>
+This sky culture was contributed to Stellarium by **Xu Gang, He Yuan and Sun Shuwei**.

 Paintings & Text: Xu Gang（徐刚）xg0205@163.com

 Stellarium Integration: He Yuan（何原）heyuan9965@126.com

+Revisions and Pinyin Transliteration: Sun Shuwei（孙殳玮） sunshuwei.hi@foxmail.com

 ## License